Evolution of charge-density-wave soft phonon modes in $\mathrm{Pd}_x\mathrm{ErTe}_3$: RESULTS

 \subsection{Phonons from IXS}

 Here, we investigated the lattice dynamical properties of Pd-intercalated $\mathrm{ErTe}_3$ with meV-resolution IXS \citep{Said_jsr_2020} on two samples with $x=0.01$ and $0.023$.
 In analogy to previous studies of TbTe$_3$ \citep{Maschek_prb_2015} and DyTe$_3$ \citep{Maschek_prb_2018}, we measured the phonon dispersions across both $\boldsymbol{\mathrm{q}}_{1}^{c}$ and $\boldsymbol{\mathrm{q}}_{2}^{a}$/$\boldsymbol{\mathrm{q}}_{1}^{a}$ for both samples in the Brillouin zones adjacent to the reciprocal lattice vectors $\boldsymbol{\tau} = (3,7,0)$ and $(1,7,3)$ [see note \footnote{Note that $\boldsymbol{\mathrm{Q}} = (0,7,3)$ is not an allowed reflection but corresponds to a zone boundary in the Brillouin zone of $\mathrm{Pd}_x\mathrm{ErTe}_3$}].
 We note that the momentum resolution of our standard phonon scans with the circular opening of the analyzer d$_\mathrm{ana}=95$ mm was not sufficient to resolve the difference between $\boldsymbol{\mathrm{q}}_{2}^{a}$ and $\boldsymbol{\mathrm{q}}_{1}^{a}$.
 Scattering data taken near the corresponding values of $T_{1}^{c}$ for $x = 0.01$ [Figs. \ref{fig3}(a) and \ref{fig3}(b)] and 0.023 [Figs. \ref{fig3}(c) and \ref{fig3}(d)] reveal several phonon branches propagating along the [001] and [100] directions (symbols in Fig. \ref{fig3}) and the deduced phonon energies are in reasonable agreement with \textit{ab-initio} lattice dynamical calculations based on density functional perturbation theory (dashed lines in Fig. \ref{fig3}).
-The calculations are the same as presented in our work \citep{Maschek_prb_2018} on DyTe$_3$ except for a scaling taking into account the different masses of Er and Dy.
-Pd-intercalation was not taken into account.
-For more details on the calculations we refer to Ref. \citep{Maschek_prb_2018}.
+The calculations are the same as presented in our work on DyTe$_3$ except for a scaling taking into account the different masses of Er and Dy.
+Here, we only briefly summarize the main features of the calculations and refer the interested reader to Ref. \citep{Maschek_prb_2018} for a more detailed description and discussion.
+We present $T = 0$ K, i.e., ground state calculations which correctly reflect the CDW structural instabilities at the CDW ordering wave vectors along the $c^*$ [Fig. \ref{fig3}(a) and (c)] and $a^*$ directions [Fig. \ref{fig3}(b) and (d)].
+Here, the calculated imaginary phonon energies are displayed as negative values.
+The leading soft mode, i.e., instability is predicted to be along the $c^*$ direction in agreement with experiment.
+Intercalation cannot be taken into account in our calculations since very large supercells would be required to describe intercalation levels of few percent.
+On the other hand, we do not expect such small concentrations to significantly alter the lattice dynamical properties except for the soft phonon modes.